sangeetbanik/Netflix_EDA/README.md

 ![Genres](https://github.com/user-attachments/assets/55a98c2c-34fa-43c4-8a65-70b668ec3d79)

-- The most frquently occurring genres on Netflix are :- International Movies, Dramas, Comedies, International TV Shows,Documentaries and Action & Adventure.
+- The most frquently occurring genres on Netflix are :-
+  - International Movies
+  - Dramas
+  - Comedies
+  - International TV Shows
+  - Documentaries
+  - Action & Adventure.

 > 5. How does the release year compare to the date the content was added to the platform?
 #### Distribution of Release-Add Differences with More Than 100 Titles
 ![distribution of relaese add diff](https://github.com/user-attachments/assets/ee98f793-f62f-4875-b9e0-7800515eaf35)

+**Immediate Access:** A large number of titles, especially Netflix Originals, are made available on the platform in the same year they’re produced, showcasing Netflix’s emphasis on delivering fresh and original content.

+**Timeless Classics:** The platform also adds many older titles, enhancing its library with a rich variety of classic and diverse options for viewers.

 #### Trend of content released over years
 ![trend_years](https://github.com/user-attachments/assets/ff4073af-454b-4f1c-834d-f6d51fe7ca23)